nextstrain/nextclade_data/docs/dataset-creation-guide.md

 A Nextclade dataset is a collection of files.
 While Nextclade CLI can be used with as little as a reference sequence, a full dataset to be used with Nextclade web requires a general configuration file as well.
 The full set of files is as follows:

-1. A reference sequence against which to align user-provided sequences (required)
+1. A reference sequence in fasta format against which query sequences are aligned (required)
 1. A genome annotation for the reference sequence in GFF3 format (recommended)
 1. A phylogenetic tree in Auspice JSON format (optional)
 1. A general configuration file (`pathogen.json`) in JSON format (required for Nextclade Web)